Operation Kita: Voyage

 An air attack was attempted against the Completion Force on 14 February.
 The number of B-24s, B-25s and escorting P-51s dispatched on this day was smaller than the force which had been used on 13 February, as the Japanese ships were now beyond the range of aircraft based at Leyte.
 Once again, cloud cover over the Completion Force prevented the Allied aircraft from sighting the Japanese ships, and they were unable to attack due to the prohibition on radar-aimed bombing.
-This was the USAAF's last attempt to bomb the Japanese force.
 As a result, the only successes gained by the USAAF aircraft involved in the operation were to shoot down a Mitsubishi Ki-57 "Topsy" transport plane near the Completion Force on 13 February as well as several fighters in the area of the ships between the 12th and 14th of the month.
 The two Australian destroyers were released for other duties on 15 February.

 Vice Admiral Charles A. Lockwood—the commander of the U.S. Pacific Fleet's submarine force—followed the unsuccessful attempts to intercept the Completion Force in the South China Sea, and stationed a further eleven submarines along its projected route between the Luzon Strait and Japan.
 The Completion Force reached the Matsu Islands at the northern end of the Formosa Strait in the evening of 15 February, and anchored there for five hours.
 The Japanese ships resumed their journey to Kure via Korea and the Shimonoseki Strait at midnight, and the destroyers and were attached to the force for part of the day.
 At 5:07 am on 16 February, intercepted the Completion Force south of the Chinese city of Wenzhou and fired six torpedoes at one of the escorts, but all missed.
 At this time the Japanese ships were sailing at a speed of 18 kn.
 None of the other American submarines made contact with the Japanese force as it sailed to the east of where they had been positioned by Lockwood.

 The Completion Force finished its entire voyage in about 10 days; after slipping the Allied patrols it anchored off Zhoushan Island near Shanghai from 9:06 p.m. on 16 February until 7:00 a.m. on 18 February, when it sailed for Sanzenpo Harbor near Sacheon on the southern coast of Korea.
 It arrived there at 4 p.m. that day, and anchored overnight.
 The Completion Force departed Sanzenpo Harbor at 7 a.m. on 19 February and reached the Japanese island of Mutsurejima at 4 p.m. that day.
 After anchoring overnight, the Completion Force docked at Kure at 10 a.m. on 20 February.
 The ships of the Completion Force were among the last Japanese warships to reach the home islands from the Southwest Pacific.